-Undo Manager#
+Undo Manager¶

-Overview of Transactions#
+Overview of Transactions¶

 The recording and playback of changes in Gaphor is handled by the the Undo

 Manager.
 The Undo Manager works transactionally.
-This means that if something is

-called transactions.
-Each operation must succeed or fail as a complete unit.
+A transaction must succeed or fail as a complete unit.
 If

 the transaction fails in the middle, it is rolled back.
 In Gaphor this is